gentok/gentok.github.io/index.md

 ## Introduction

 Welcome to my website!
 I am Gento Kato, a Political Science Ph.D. candidate at the University of California, Davis.
 I am originally from Kobe, the port city located in west Japan.
 I received my B.A. in Politics from International Christian University, Tokyo, Japan in 2012, and got my M.A. in Political Science from Waseda University, Tokyo, Japan in 2015.
-My specialties are Political Behavior, Political Psychology, and Japanese Politics, with particular interest in voting and political decisions under low level of information.
+My specialties are Political Behavior (American and Japanese Politics), Political Psychology, Formal Modelling, and Quantitative Methodologies. with particular interest in voting and political decisions under low level of information.

 ## Publications